plooliveira/ctrl/README.md

 ## Overview

-This package provides a simple and lightweight implementation of MVC pattern with for Flutter applications.
-It is designed to be easy to use and to help you write clean, testable, and maintainable code.
+This package provides a simple, lightweight implementation of the MVC pattern for Flutter applications.
+It focuses on ease of use and helps you write clean, testable, and maintainable code.

-The core component of the package is the Observable, a reactive data holder that notifies UI components whenever its value changes, triggering automatic UI updates.
+At its core is the Observable, a reactive data holder that notifies UI components when its value changes, automatically updating the interface.

-The package also provides a `Controller` class, which is a base class for your controllers.
-The `Controller` class manages the lifecycle of `Observable` objects using the flutter widget lifecycle.F
+The package also includes a Controller base class that manages Observable instances throughout the widget lifecycle using scoped lifetimes, ensuring proper initialization and disposal.

 ## Installation